Counsellors without the required accreditation are providing NHS-funded therapy services, despite NHS England tightening the rules for providers.

 NHS England’s national director for mental health has reignited the debate over local government’s stewardship of public health services by claiming “relentless retendering” is damaging integration, quality and staff morale.

-The Care Quality Commission has assumed standards in the health and social care sectors could deteriorate in 2018-19.
+The Care Quality Commission has increased the number of criminal prosecutions of health and social care providers by more than 32 per cent in a year.

-The biggest stories and debate in the NHS
+The must-read stories and debate in health policy and leadership.